Providing free legal information and representation to the low income community since 1969.

 To be valid, a personal directive must be in writing, be dated, and be signed at the end by the maker in the presence of one witness, or signed by someone else on behalf of the maker if the maker cannot sign in the presence of a witness.
 Witnesses to the signing cannot include the designated agent, the agent’s spouse, the maker’s spouse, or the person signing on behalf of the maker or that person’s spouse.

 Personal directives come into effect when the maker lacks the capacity to make a decision.
-The testator chooses who will determine capacity in the personal directive.
-If no person is named, two (2) service providers (at least one of which is a physician or psychologist) can provide a written declaration that the maker has lost capacity.
+The maker may choose two (2) service providers (at least one of which is a physician or psychologist) who can provide a written declaration that the maker has lost capacity.
 A personal directive no longer has effect when the maker regains capacity or passes away.

 Agents must be over 18 years of age and have the capacity to make personal decisions on behalf of the maker.
 A personal directive may name any number of agents.
 If two (2) agents cannot agree, the decision of the first named agent will prevail.
 If there are more than two (2) agents, the majority will prevail.